microsoft/Rexl/docs/UserGuide/Sections/05-Functions.md

 the first key determined that they must occur in that order.

-As explained above, reversing the direction of all sort keys does not necessarily reverse the resulting the sequence.
-In particular, when multiple values are equivalent according to the specified sort keys, the relative order of those items is not changed.
+As explained above, reversing the direction of all sort keys does not necessarily reverse the resulting sequence.
+In particular, when multiple values are equivalent according to all the specified sort keys, the relative order of those items is not changed.
 For example, if `Employees` is the following table,
 ```
 [